OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 These represent the class values utilized in the {{ $doc.constructorName }} constructor.
 These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.

 _**wrapper**_
-*  **Value**: `"grid grid-cols-2 gap-4 p-4 mx-auto w-fit"`
+*  **Value**: `"grid grid-cols-2 gap-4 p-4 mx-auto w-fit dark:bg-white rounded-md"`
 *  **Description**: This defines the overall styling for the container holding the avatar elements.
 The value "grid grid-cols-2 gap-4 p-4 mx-auto w-fit" indicates that the `wrapper` uses a CSS grid layout with two columns, has a gap of 4 units between grid items, padding of 4 units, and centers the container horizontally with mx-auto and its width is set to fit the content.
+A "dark:bg-white" setts background to white whne in dark mode and "rounded-md" creates a rounded edges.

 _**avatar**_
 *  **Value**: <code>"grayscale justify-self-end tracking-widest rounded-full size-48"</code>